wilsonwangdev/frontend-tools-explorer/README.md

 For more details on the CI setup, troubleshooting common issues, and best practices, see [CI.md](./CI.md).

+### Dependency Management

+This project uses pnpm for dependency management and requires proper lockfile handling, especially in CI environments.
+For guidance on managing the lockfile and resolving common issues, see [LOCKFILE-MANAGEMENT.md](./LOCKFILE-MANAGEMENT.md).

 ## 🖼️ Image Processing

 This project uses Astro's built-in image optimization with Sharp for processing images.
 Sharp is required for both local development and Vercel deployment.